meysubb/meysubb.github.io/_posts/2016-06-27-NBA-FreeAgency.md

 **Meyappan**

 Unlike Chai, I have no hope whatsoever in the Dallas Mavericks and their Free Agency shennanigans.
-This happens year in and year our.
+This happens year in and year out.
 I hvae always tried to find a glimpse of hope in the rookies we had from Josh Howard, Beaubois, Crowder, Larkin, and Anderson.
 Turns out I was really only right about one so far Jae Crowder, and he far exceeded his potential with Brad Stevens.
-Lets hope the Virginia boys (Carlisle also went to UVA) make some magic happen for the Mavs.
+Lets hope the Virginia boys (Carlisle and Anderson) make some magic happen for the Mavs.
 I hope we retain Powell as well.

 [REMAINING TBD]